-College Counsellor: Mary Cavander Attwood is based at Murray Edwards College (next door to Fitzwilliam).
-Students can contact her direct, to arrange a meeting.
+College Counsellor: Mary Cavander Attwood offers free counselling sessions for Fitzwilliam students, in the Kaetsu Centre between the College and Murray Edwards.
+Students can contact her directly, to arrange a meeting.

 University Counselling Service employs professionally trained counsellors (both male and female), for students to talk to about any problems: emotional, sexual, social or psychological.
 It is best to contact the Counselling Service via your Tutor, but you can contact them directly if you prefer on 01223 332865.